babiscodelab/ch-homegate/README.md

 # Homegater

-This is a client python api aim to query homegate.ch buy and rent properties .
-The python package and client API is done purely for academic purpose and not approved for any commercial usage.
+This is a client python api aim to query homegate.ch buy and rent properties.
+The python package and client API is done purely for academic/experimental purpose and not approved for any commercial usage.
 It is not an official API.

 # Installation